-The argument advanced for the obligation of parliamentary committees to afford procedural fairness is therefore based not on legality but on legitimacy.
-Most Australian parliaments do make some provision for procedural fairness in certain circumstances, often with an awareness of the uncertain legitimacy of action taken in the absence of such protections.
-Dones refers to the right of reply procedures introduced into most of the Australian parliaments, which provide an opportunity for persons adversely referred to in debate to lodge an official rebuttal to be incorporated into Hansard.
-She explains that these procedures were instituted to address the low esteem in which MPs were held due to the perception that they could say what they like in parliament without any sense of restraint.
-The right of reply procedures could therefore be seen as an attempt to maintain public trust in parliament.
+protections.55 Jones refers to the right of reply procedures introduced into most of the Australian Houses of Parliament, which provide an opportunity for persons adversely referred to in debate to lodge an official rebuttal to be incorporated into Hansard.
+She explains that these procedures were instituted to address the low esteem in which Members of Parliament were held due to the perception that MPs could say what they like in parliament without any sense of restraint.56 The right of reply procedures could therefore be seen as an attempt to maintain public trust in parliament.